Dr. John L. Noordsy - DVM 1946

-Dr. John L. Noordsy, Sioux Falls, South Dakota, is the 2010 recipient of the Distinguished Alumnus Award.
-This award is presented as part of the 72nd annual Conference for Veterinarians on June 6.
+Dr. John L. Noordsy, Sioux Falls, South Dakota, was the 2010 recipient of the Distinguished Alumnus Award.
+The award was presented as part of the 72nd annual Conference for Veterinarians on June 6, 2010.

 Dr. Noordsy is an internationally recognized veterinary surgeon with an emphasis on bovine surgery.
 His career spans 62 years and involves postgraduate regulatory work and private practice in food animal medicine and surgery.
 He practiced in Marion, South Dakota, in a mixed animal practice for 13 years.
 Dr. Noordsy joined the K-State veterinary faculty in surgery and large animal medicine in 1960.
 He served from 1976 through 1984 as assistant dean of the college and, in the 1987-88 school year, was acting dean.
 He retired in 1990 as associate dean of Academic Affairs and Alumni Relations.

 “I am honored and humbled to receive this award,” Dr. Noordsy said.
 “I am proud to have been the beneficiary of a fine professional education at K-State and strove to pass that tradition along to both students and colleagues that I had the pleasure of knowing during my academic career.
 I have seriously accepted the promises embodied in the veterinarian’s oath while practicing my profession.
 I am thankful for my family and academic heritage which enabled me to fully appreciate my Creator’s role as ‘Healer.’
 It has allowed me to faithfully serve both man and animal during my veterinary career.”